LoicKonan/4883-PT-Konan/Assignments/A09/README.md

 > - The disks are initially stacked on peg A so that they increase in size from the top to the bottom.
 > - The goal of the puzzle is to transfer the entire tower from the A peg to the peg C.
 > - One disk at a time can be moved from the top of a stack either to an empty peg or to a peg with
+> - a larger disk than itself on the top of its stack.
 >
-> a larger disk than itself on the top of its stack.
-> Your job will be to write a program which will show a copy of the puzzle on the screen step by step,
+> Your job will be to write a program which will show a copy of the puzzle on the screen step by step,<br>
 > as you move the disks around.
 >
 > - This program has to solve the problem in an **efficient way**.